 Upon issuance, each Class of Certificates will be represented by one or more fully registered global certificates.
 Each global certificate will be deposited with, or on behalf of, The Depository Trust Company ("DTC") and registered in the name of Cede & Co. ("Cede"), the nominee of DTC.
 DTC was created to hold securities for its participants ("DTC Participants") and facilitate the clearance and settlement of securities transactions between DTC Participants through electronic book-entry changes in accounts of the DTC Participants, thereby eliminating the need for physical movement of certificates.
 DTC Participants include securities brokers and dealers, banks, trust companies and clearing corporations and certain other organizations.
-Indirect access to the DTC Participant, either directly or indirectly ("Indirect DTC Participants").
+Indirect access to the DTC system is available to others such as banks, brokers, dealers and trust companies that clear through or maintain a custodial relationship with a DTC Participant, either directly or indirectly ("Indirect DTC Participants").